FissoreD/HO-unif-for-free/paper/rebuttal.md

 "Decidable prime" and not "Decidable (fun x => prime x)".

-On the other hand, we think it is possible to produce "eta-expanded" solutions by slightly modifying our decompilation procedure: note that the substitution we provide to the object language is produced at the very end of the unification procedure.
-Therefore, let `MV` and `OV` a mapping of a meta variable and an object variable.
-If in the meta-substitution sigma, we assign a term `T` to `MV`, then when we translate the `T` for `OV`, we can, at first, get the type of `OV`, say `a -> b -> c`.
-If `T` is like `lambda x. f x x` then we can decompile it into `lambda y z x.(f x x) z y`
+On the other hand, we think it is possible to produce "eta-expanded" solutions by slightly modifying our decompilation procedure that is run at the very end in order to produce the substitution for the object language.

-DAVIDE CHECK THIS: ma dove è che contraiamo? si può fare (b) facilmente?
-Serve chiamare coq.typecheck?
+Since Coq-Elpi runs withing Coq we could invoke Coq's type checker and use the type to perform eta expansion.

 > In terms of related work, I might point out the paper
 > "Higher-Order Logic Programming as Constraint Logic Programming" by